-- The BC PNP reserves the right to make changes to the Entrepreneur Immigration Registration without prior notice, including changes to the score grids, the minimum total required in each section, the expiry of registrations in the selection pool, and the number and frequency of registrants invited to apply.
-Please check our website to ensure you are using the most up-todate version of this Guide. - A registration into the Entrepreneur Immigration Registration System is not a guarantee that you will be invited to submit an application. - There is a non-refundable registration fee of \$300. - The BC PNP will only accept a maximum of 200 registrations per month. - You do not need to submit attachments with your registration, unless you are using the services of an immigration representative.
-If you choose to use the services of an immigration representative, you must upload a scanned copy of the Use of a Representative form available on our website. - You are not able to make changes or edit any information once the registration is submitted.
+- The BC PNP reserves the right to make changes to the Entrepreneur Immigration registration without prior notice, including changes to the score grids, the minimum total required in each section, the expiry of registrations in the qualified pool, and the number and frequency of registrants invited to apply.
+Please check our website to ensure you are using the most up-todate version of this guide. - A registration into the Entrepreneur Immigration registration system is not a guarantee that you will be invited to submit an application. - A non-refundable registration fee of \$300 will be charged at the time of registration submission. - The BC PNP will accept a maximum of 200 registrations per month. - You do not need to submit attachments with your registration, unless you are using the services of an immigration representative.
+If you choose to use the services of an immigration representative, you must upload a scanned copy of the use of a representative form available on our website.

-- Your registration is valid for six months from the date you receive your total registration score.
-If you do not receive an invitation to apply before your registration expires, it will no longer be valid.
-You may then create and submit a new registration. - The number of invitations and frequency of draws will be determined by the BC PNP's processing capacity and is subject to change.
+- You are not able to make changes or edit any information once the registration is submitted. - If you qualify, your registration will remain in the qualified pool for 180 days (approximately six months). - The number of invitations and frequency of draws will be determined by the BC PNP's processing capacity and is subject to change.
 Please check our website for information on the most recent invitations. - Your registration will be assessed according to the program requirements applicable at the time of submitting your registration. - The BC PNP will verify the information you provide in your registration and may adjust your score if necessary. - We may refuse your application if the information in your registration is materially different from what you submitted in your application.

-Creating your Profile
+1) Creating your profile

-In order to register, you must create a profile with BC PNP Online.
+In order to register, you must create a profile with BCPNP Online.
 This includes your email and home address, telephone number and passport information as well as security questions and password.
 You will receive an email from the BC PNP asking you to confirm your email address and password.